cookiecutter/cookiecutter/docs/tutorials.rst

 * :doc:`tutorial1` by `@audreyr`_

-Create Your Very Own Cookiecutter
+Create Your Very Own Cookiecutter Project Template
 ---------------------------------

-* `Learn the Basics of Cookiecutter by Creating a Cookiecutter <https://github.com/BruceEckel/HelloCookieCutter1>`_

 * :doc:`tutorial2` by `@audreyr`_